Tokyo Olympics on alert for cyberattacks as alleged Russian plot revealed

 The planned attack also included setting up fake websites and researching individuals' account security, the newspaper said.

-Japan's Olympic Minister Seiko Hashimoto declined to directly address the report on Tuesday, but said that "since the London Games, cyberattacks have been increasing".
+Japan's Olympic Minister Seiko Hashimoto declined to directly address the report yesterday, but said that “since the London Games, cyberattacks have been increasing”.

-The US justice department said the Pyeongchang Winter Olympics in South Korea were targeted after Russian athletes were banned from participating under their own flag because of government-sponsored doping efforts.
+The US Department of Justice said the Pyeongchang Winter Olympics in South Korea were targeted after Russian athletes were banned from participating under their own flag because of Government-sponsored doping efforts.

 Lee Hee-beom, former president and CEO of the Pyeongchang organising committee, said he was unaware who was responsible for the attack until now.